Algebra. Earth science. English. U.S. History.

 Options may vary from district to district but typically include “art, marketing, orchestra, metals, auto shop and computer science,” Glasser says.
 They’re also built into an overarching curriculum; starting as freshmen, students must choose one or two electives each year or on a semester basis.

 Picking can be tricky, though.
 While some students jump at the opportunity, they may not always know what’s a good fit.
-Parents should make an effort to be active in the process.
+Parents can make an effort to be active in the process.
 Here are a few things to keep in mind.

 Find a balance